Avenir Award Program for Genetics or Epigenetics of Substance Use Disorders (DP1) PAR-23-021

 • Where do I include letters of support in the application?

 The letters of support from collaborators should be included following the research strategy section.
-The letters of support from collaborators are very important especially when the expertise of the applicant is outside the field of drug abuse.
+The letters of support from collaborators are very important especially when the expertise of the applicant is outside the field of drug use disorders.

 • Are the letters of References sent separately?